 The design drawing of the boat's electrical system is presented in Appendix II.
 The main switch is located under aft seat.
 In the main switch panel are direct supply switches for critical equipment and main switches for the start batteries, the service battery and the Aux battery.

-Current feed to the engine is achieved by turning the Start switch to the On position, feed to other equipment is achieved by turning the Service switch to the On position and feed to the bow thruster is achieved by turning the Aux switch to the On position.
+Current feed to the engine is achieved by turning the Start switch to the On position, and feed to other equipment is achieved by turning the Service switch to the On position.

 Single battery system

 Dual battery system